bmaunde/guidelines/guidelines/magento-technical-consultants-guide.md

  This document is meant to be a get-yourself-ready guide for new consultants involved in a Magento Open Source or Magento Commerce project.
 It is assumed that the reader is aware of what Magento is.

 ## Frontend v Backend
-It is common practice for individuals to focus on specific areas of development, thus the terms for
+It is common practice for individuals to focus on specific areas of development, thus the terms frontend, backend and full-stack developer.
+Within the Consnet environment, it would not be a good to create that separation in your skills development as you will be required to work in all areas as long as it is technical work.

 ## Prerequisite Skills
 As with any other subject area, there are skills or working knowledge you should have before you start working with Magento.